brianglass/anastasis/files/weekday_vespers1.md

 <span style="color:red">Of the Martyrs.</span>

-Choirs of Martyrs stood before the tyrants saying, Â‘We are soldiers for the King of powers.
-Even if you destroy us by fire and torments, we will not deny the power of the TrinityÂ’.
+Choirs of Martyrs stood before the tyrants saying, ‘We are soldiers for the King of powers.
+Even if you destroy us by fire and torments, we will not deny the power of the Trinity’.

 <span style="mso-bidi-font-style:italic">Glory.
 Both now.</span><span style="color:red"> Cross-Theotokion.
 When from the Tree.</span>

-Having endured many pains by the crucifixion of your Son and God, with tears and lamentations you groaned, O Immaculate, Â‘Alas, my sweetest Child, how do you suffer, wishing to redeem those born of earth from Adam?Â’ Therefore, all-holy Virgin, we entreat you in faith, make him merciful to us.
+Having endured many pains by the crucifixion of your Son and God, with tears and lamentations you groaned, O Immaculate, ‘Alas, my sweetest Child, how do you suffer, wishing to redeem those born of earth from Adam?’
+Therefore, all-holy Virgin, we entreat you in faith, make him merciful to us.

 ##### <span style="font-size:18.0pt;
 mso-bidi-font-size:10.0pt;font-weight:normal;mso-bidi-font-weight:bold">ON WEDNESDAY EVENING</span>